 3. Playing games

 Who says playing games ain’t productive?
 Everyone needs to de-stress once in a while so playing games can be a good way to release those nerves.
-I don’t play much games before unlike my teenage days but thanks to the power of smartphones, it’s portable to play games.
+I don’t play many games before unlike my teenage days but thanks to the power of smartphones, it’s portable to play games.
 I am very picky in terms of what I play and I normally love games that became popular from the past (GTA, FF series, etc).
 I haven’t played some popular games back then so I feel like it’s time to catch up with what I’ve left behind.
 Fortunately, Play Store/App Store has ported popular games into mobile devices so there’s a reason to get into the game.

 GTA San Andreas.
 I’m catching up!